microfox-ai/microfox/packages/slack/docs/functions/getUsersByEmails.md

-# searchUsersByEmail
+# getUsersByEmails

-The `searchUsersByEmail` function finds multiple users in a Slack workspace by their email addresses.
+The `getUsersByEmails` function finds multiple users in a Slack workspace by their email addresses.

 ## Parameters